ChynCc/personal.my/Self Help/INFJ Weakness Improvement.md

 - Always need a purpose that align to their value
 - Often self-doubt
 ---
-## Possible Improvement #reminder
+## Possible Improvement

 - Take care of your body.
 ---
 - Be Spontaneous / Go with the Flow.
-- Be more realistic, plan out the details
+- Be more realistic, plan out the details #Reminder
 - Be more present.
 - Do not overthink
 ---